The Festival of a Thousand Choirs

-The Festival offers a wide choice between indoor concerts in theatres, concert halls and churches of the valley’s main towns as well as outdoor performances on lake shores, in medieval castles and in all the Alpine huts of Alta Pusteria, in the heart of the Dolomites.
+The concerts held indoors, scheduled in theaters, halls and churches of the main towns of the valley, are flanked by suggestive open-air performances at lakes, medieval castles and all the Alpine refuges of Alta Pusteria, in the heart of the Dolomites.

-The variety of places selected for the performances, the numerous events and the extremely rich repertoire make this Festival not only one of the most spectacular international choral festivals but also a unique opportunity of mutual and fruitful exchange between different musical cultures.
+The variety of exhibition venues, in addition to the events on offer, and the vast repertoire presented place the Festival not only as one of the most spectacular international choral events but also as a unique meeting point for different musical cultures.

-The Alta Pusteria Festival is an event that involves, in five days, about sixty performances divided into three categories.
+The Alta Pusteria Festival is an event that includes, over five days, about sixty performances divided into three categories.